OpenVoiceOS/ovos-personal-backend/README.md

 with the local backend you need to configure your own SMTP server

 - Email will be sent to a pre-defined recipient email since there are no user accounts
+- you can set a recipient email per device via the [admin api]()
-- you can specify a recipient email per skill by manually editing paired devices database (TODO - rest endpoints + minimal UI to configure this)
+- you can set a recipient email per device by manually editing paired devices database

 add the following section to your .conf